Cornwall has so many dog friendly restaurants and cafes to chose from. Here’s our pick of dog-friendly restaurants in Cornwall to have on your radar.

 Enjoy a true taste of Cornwall, with your hound at your heels, and sample some of the most innovative and sustainably sourced local produce the county has to offer.

-New venues added to the list every month.
+New dog friendly restaurants added to the list every month.
 If you would like to be included, give us a bark.

 Owned and run by Harbour Brewing Co, Atlantic Bar and Kitchen in New Polzeath is super dog-friendly beachside restaurant.
 Serving great pizzas and pasta dishes and great beer, it is the perfect place to watch the world go by.